Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 Social Media has become so handy these days that the customers may as well raise a complaint on it rather than using your support process.
 This provides them with an ease to interact with your brand.

 And when your staff responds to them, it drives brand engagement.
 This brings a positive effect on building loyalty for your customers.
 When they hold a conversation with your brand on social channels, it bolsters your image as a socially conscious brand.
 This is pertinent in fostering an emotional connection with them.
+You can also employ social media tools to stay on top of social engagement, which will eventually lead to increased brand exposure and engagement.

 Through a social media customer service plan, you can strategize your marketing efforts too.
 When customers talk about particular problems, your solutions are a kind of advertisement for your product.
 Think about it.
 While giving solutions, you discuss the features and functionalities of your product.